Siege of Dubrovnik: Aftermath

 In 2004, in collaboration with Podgorica-based production company, Obala, Montenegrin filmmaker Koča Pavlović released a documentary entitled War for Peace (Rat za mir), covering the role of propaganda in the siege, testimonies of Morinj camp prisoners and interviews with JNA soldiers.
 Due to controversies within Montenegro, the film wouldn't be released until 2007, and it wouldn't be until 2022, three years after Pavlović's death, that the film would be shown within the country itself.

 In 2011, Radio Television of Montenegro broadcast a documentary series using archive footage titled Rat za Dubrovnik (War for Dubrovnik), although an attempt to destroy records of warmongering television and Pobjeda newspaper reports had been made.
 In 2012, Aleksandar Črček and Marin Marušić produced a feature documentary titled Konvoj Libertas (Libertas Convoy), which was about the delivery of humanitarian aid to Dubrovnik through the naval blockade.

 All armies in the past did their best and refused to wage war or to target and to bomb the city of Dubrovnik.
 It was simply impossible for anyone to attack and demolish Dubrovnik.
 In the 1800s, Dubrovnik was captured by Napoleon, but without a fight.
 The Russian fleet of Admiral Senyavin came to attack Dubrovnik but they lowered their guns and gave up on the attack.
 There was not a single shell or bullet fired at Dubrovnik.
 That's Dubrovnik's history, and that indicates the level of the human civilisation, the level of respect afforded to Dubrovnik.
 What we did is the greatest shame that was done in 1991.

 — Nikola Samardžić, former Montenegrin foreign minister, during Strugar's trial at the ICTY.

+On 12 May 2026, a memorial for children killed during the war (including 15 children killed during the siege) was opened in Gruž.
+It is the work of sculptor Dalibor Stošić and designer Hrvoje Bilandžić.
+It was opened by Croatian prime minister Andrej Plenković and mayor of Dubrovnik Mato Franković, while bishop Roko Glasnović led the prayer for the victims.